FlaxEngine/FlaxDocs/manual/physics/vehicles.md

 ### Technical details

 Vehicles are using *PhysX Vehicles SDK* for driving, suspension and car components simulation (gearbox, engine, clutch, suspension, differential).
 Many of the exposed properties can be precesly configured to enhance the driving model per-vehicle.

-Maximum amount of wheels used per-vehicle is 20.
+* Maximum amount of wheels used per-vehicle is `20`.
+* `Z` axis is forward.

 To learn more about vehicle physical simulation see related documentation [here](https://nvidia-omniverse.github.io/PhysX/physx/5.1.3/docs/Vehicles.html).